akashktesla/akashktesla/README.md

 ### HI I'm akash,
-Goal: To create a sentient life as capable as a Human being Best way to learn a concept is to make a project based on it.<br>
+Goal: To create a sentient life as capable as a Human being <br>
+Best way to learn a concept is to make a project based on it.<br>
 project >>>>> competitive codeing :)